 Many of his works are now considered classics of American literature.

 Ernest Hemingway and his wife, Pauline, lived in Key West for several years in the 1930s.
 He had a strong work ethic, and got up extremely early every morning to start his writing.
 After lunch he loved to hang out and drink for the rest of the day at Sloppy Joe's, a place that is still a popular hangout.

 In many ways he was one of the first typical Key West tourists, except for getting up early in the morning.

 Hemingway Home at 907 Whitehead Street is still a popular tourist attraction.
 The house is open to the public for tours 365 days a year from 9 to 5.

 Many other writers also have lived in Key West, but we don't consider them Florida authors.
 Consider Tennessee Williams, Truman Capote and many others.

 A neat little book is "The Key West Reader", edited by George Murray.
 The book features work from some of the best known Key West writers from 1830 to 1990.

 "To Have And Have Not" is the only book with a Florida setting that Hemingway wrote in his Key West years and is the reason we include him among Florida authors.

 The book was written in 1937, and is a novel about Harry Morgan.
-Picture Humphrey Bogart, who played Harry in the film of the same name.
+Humphrey Bogart played Harry in the film of the same name.

-Harry is a fishing boat captain who runs contraband between Cuba and Key West, Florida.
+Harry is a fishing boat captain who runs contraband between Cuba and Key West.
 The novel depicts Harry as a basically good man who is forced into black market activity by economic forces beyond his control.